stateful/docs.runme.dev/docs/guide/helm.md

 ## **Add Helm Plugin**

 Helm plugins are external tools or extensions that enhance the functionality of the Helm CLI.
-Plugins allow users to extend Helm’s capabilities by adding new commands or features without modifying the core Helm codebase.

-For this guide, we installed the sops plugin to use it encrypt our kubernetes secret
+For this guide, we installed the `sops` plugin to use it encrypt our kubernetes secret

 ![runme-plugins](../../static/img/guide-page/runme-helm-plugins.png)